 Bon voyage.
-May your journey be as fulfilling and enlightening as those that have served as beacons to people who have explored the continents of mathematics throughout history.
+May your journey be as fulfilling and enlightening as those that have beaconed people to explore the many continents of mathematics throughout humankind's history.

-Navigating This Book
+0.2 Navigating This Book

-Before you begin, it will be helpful for us to briefly describe the set-up and conventions that are used throughout this book.
+Intrepid Explorer, as you ready to begin your journey, it may be helpful for us to briefly describe basic customs used throughout this book.

-As noted in the Preface, the fundamental part of this book is the Investigations.
-They are the sequence of problems that will help guide you on your active exploration of mathematics.
-In each chapter the investigations are numbered sequentially.
-You may work on these investigation cooperatively in groups, they may often be part of homework, selected investigations may be solved by your teacher for the purposes of illustration, or any of these and other combinations depending on how your teacher decides to structure your learning experiences.
+As noted in the Preface, the central focus of this book is the Investigations.
+They are the sequences of problems that will help guide you on your active exploration of mathematics.
+In each chapter the Investigations are numbered sequentially in bold.
+Your role will be to work on these Investigation individually or cooperatively in groups, to consider them as part of homework assignments, to consider solutions to selected Investigations that are modeled by your fellow explorers - peers or your teacher - but always with you in an active role.